JuliaDiff/TaylorSeries.jl/docs/src/examples.md

 These examples show that
 `fateman2` is nearly twice as fast as `fateman1`, and that the series has 135751 monomials in 4 variables.

+### Bechmarks

+The functions described above have been compared against Mathematica v11.1.
+The relevant files used for benchmarking can be found [here](../../perf/).
+Running on a MacPro with Intel-Xeon processors 2.7GHz, we obtain that Mathematica requires on average (5 runs) 3.075957 seconds for the computation, while for `fateman1` and `fateman2` above we obtain 2.811391 and 1.490256, respectively.

+Then, with the current version of `TaylorSeries.jl`, our implementation of `fateman1` is about 10% faster, and `fateman2` is about a factor 2 faster.
+(The original test by Fateman corresponds to `fateman1` above, which avoids some optimizations related to squaring.)